planetfederal/qgis-master-pass-cxxplugin/docs/source/usage.rst

 Store and update master password
 --------------------------------
-In menus, click :menuselection:`Plugins --> Master Password <->Password Manager --> Store/update the master password in your Password Manager`.
+In menus, click :menuselection:`Plugins --> Master Password Helper --> Store/update the master password in your Password Manager`.

 .. figure:: img/store_master_password.png

-If you have already set a Master Password, but you have not enter it in the current QGIS session, QGIS asks you to type it in.
+If you have already set a Master Password, but you have not entered it in the current QGIS session, QGIS asks you to type it in.

 .. figure:: img/enter_master_password.png